 With a few exceptions, most cruise lines only accommodate children 3 years and older in their free drop-off kids’ programming; if your child is younger, you’re out of luck.

 Typically, children need to be toilet trained to participate.

 Most cruise lines require children to be potty trained and out of diapers before they’re eligible for the programming.
-Exceptions: Disney Cruise Line and Royal Caribbean International provide care for infants and toddlers — including diaper changing — at an hourly rate, and Norwegian Cruise Line allows you to drop off children in diapers but will call you to come and change them.
+Exceptions: Disney Cruise Line and Royal Caribbean provide care for infants and toddlers — including diaper changing — at an hourly rate, and Norwegian Cruise Line allows you to drop off children in diapers but will call you to come and change them.